 What Not to Do

-A number of dog owners have heard about methods of training a dog not to jump that call for some form of punishment or aversive.
-One such method is a knee to the chest.
-Another is using leash corrections to get the dog off of you.
-There are several problems with these methods, including:
+You may have heard about methods of training a dog not to jump that call for some form of punishment or aversive.
+One such method is a knee to the dog's chest.
+Another is using leash correction—pulling or yanking on the leash—to get the dog off you.
+There are several problems with these methods:

-- If either method is done too hard or incorrectly, you can seriously injure your dog.
+- If you knee or leash correct your dog too harshly or improperly, you can seriously injure the dog.

-- When you use a knee to the chest, it may knock your dog down, but they may also interpret this as you initiating play.
-The dog's response will be to jump up again to continue playing because you're actually reinforcing the behavior you're trying to stop.
+- When you use a knee to the chest, you may knock your dog down, but the dog may interpret this as your way of initiating play.
+Your dog's response will likely be to jump up again to continue the game because you've actually reinforced the behavior you're trying to stop.

-- Your dog may learn not to jump up only when he's on a leash.
-Since most dogs aren't leashed 24/7, chances are your dog will have plenty of opportunities to get away with jumping.
+- Your dog may learn not to jump up only when it's on a leash.
+Since most dogs aren't leashed 24/7, chances are your dog will have plenty of opportunities to get away with jumping up when it's off its leash.